ken-matsui/suggest/README.md

 # suggestion

-This library Pprovides suggestion traits for all collection types in the standard library.
+This library provides suggestion traits for all collection types in the standard library.

 ## Example